 Organic Chemistry Tested in MCAT

 MCAT consists of three multiple choices based sections, Verbal Reasoning, Physical Sciences and Biological Sciences.
 A writing section requires you to write two essays on the given topic.
-MCAT Organic Chemistry forms a part of the Biological Sciences section and requires you to study about various chemical reactions and equations.
-Knowledge of MCAT Organic Chemistry is necessary for solving the questions in the Biological Sciences section.
-MCAT Organic Chemistry is considered as a difficult subject by most test takers.
-You need to understand the basics first, if you are good with your organic chemistry basics, then learning MCAT Organic Chemistry will be fun.
+Organic Chemistry forms a part of the Biological Sciences section and requires you to study about various chemical reactions and equations.
+Knowledge of Organic Chemistry is necessary for solving the questions in the Biological Sciences section.
+It is considered as a difficult subject by most test takers.
+You need to understand the basics first, if you are good with your organic chemistry basics, then learning Organic Chemistry for MCAT will be fun.

 Organic Chemistry Tested in MCAT